Data Download and Initial Neural Network Training Results

 This is the second time I’ve attempted to train a GAN.
 The first was on kickstarter images, and led to some strange shapes and textures, but nothing sellable.
 This time I used the full dataset linked above, and got similar results.
 It learns… something.
 It’s hard to say what exactly.
 One thing I realized in hindsight is that later in training, every image in the group looks exactly the same.
 A lack of variety within a batch indicates some sort of mistake on my part setting the model parameters, not just with the data.

-Not good Better Actually, not good at all training progression of the hyperGAN model on the viperlib images_
+training progression of the hyperGAN model on the viperlib images_

 I only attempted one full training run, and let it go overnight until I used up all of my floydhub credits.
 Dr. Yampolskiy suggested that I could use the university’s computing resources, which would make it practical to experiment more with these computationally expensive models.
 With more experimentation and a more narrow dataset, I might actually get a model to generate images that create an illusion, instead of the illusion-of-being-colorful-blobs that GAN models are so eager to produce.